multiformats/js-multibase/README.md

   // ...
 }
 ```
 The ```implementation``` is an object where the encoding/decoding functions are implemented.
-It must take one argument, (the alphabet) following the base-x module architecture.
+It must take one argument, (the alphabet) following the [base-x module](https://github.com/cryptocoinjs/base-x) architecture.

 The ```alphabet``` is the **ordered** set of defined symbols for a given base.

 The idea behind this is that several bases may have implementations from different locations/modules so it's useful to have an object (and a summary) of all of them in one location (hence the constants.js).

 All the supported bases are currently using the npm [base-x](https://github.com/cryptocoinjs/base-x) module as their implementation.
-It is using bitwise maipulation to go from one base to another, so this module does not support apdding at the moment.
+It is using bitwise maipulation to go from one base to another, so this module does not support padding at the moment.

 ## Adding additional bases